 Introduction

-The 4 April 2010, M 7.2 El Mayor-Cucapah earthquake occurred in northern Baja, Mexico on a northwest-southeast trending right-lateral normal fault (Hauksson et al, 2010).
+The 4 April 2010, M 7.2 El Mayor-Cucapah earthquake occurred in northern Baja, Mexico on a northwest-southeast trending right-lateral oblique normal fault (Hauksson et al, 2010).
 The fault ruptured the surface and extended just south of the border between Baja and California.
 The region was observed by continuous GPS and with UAVSAR beginning in October of 2009 and several times following the earthquake providing detailed co-seismic and postseismic images of surface deformation.

 About 42 mm/yr of shear deformation occur across southern California between Palm Springs and the Mexican border (Meade and Hager, 2005, Fay and Humphreys, 2005).
-In this region the San Andreas fault is slipping at about 25 mm/yr, the San Jacinto Fault at 12 mm/yr, and the Elsinore fault at about 4 mm/yr (Keller at al., 192; Weldon and Sieh, 1985; Rockwell et al., 1990; Petersen and Wesnousky, 1994; Humphreys and Weldon, 1994; Fay and Humphreys, 2005).
-(Figure 1A) The region is capable of producing large earthquakes and sequences of earthquakes The rapid deformation rates and high earthquake hazard make an excellent target for UAVSAR observations (Figure 2B).
+In this region the San Andreas fault is slipping at about 25 mm/yr, the San Jacinto Fault at 12 mm/yr, and the Elsinore fault at about 4 mm/yr (Keller at al., 1982; Weldon and Sieh, 1985; Rockwell et al., 1990; Petersen and Wesnousky, 1994; Humphreys and Weldon, 1994; Fay and Humphreys, 2005).
+This area to the north of the Gulf of California is a transition zone between the extensional tectonic regime of the East Pacific Rise and the transform tectonics of the strike-slip San Andreas fault system (Figure 1A).
+Both tectonic regimes are manifest in the Imperial Valley and Salton Trough by abundant seismicity along northwest-trending right-lateral strike-slip faults and northeast-trending left-lateral conjugate faults, with swarms of shallow earthquakes in the Brawley seismic zone southeast of the Salton Sea (Nicholson et al., 1986, Irwin, 1990).
+The Salton Trough is characterized by high heat flow, Quaternary volcanism, and hydrothermal activity associated with magma intrusion at shallow depth (Irwin, 1990; Hill et al., 1990).

+The paleoseismic and historic records show the region is capable of producing large earthquakes, such as the southern San Andreas fault rupture in ~1700 A.D.
+(WGCEP, 2008), and sequences of earthquakes.
+The 1940 Mw7.0 El Centro and 1979 Mw6.5 Imperial Valley earthquakes ruptured overlapping sections of the Imperial fault (Toppozada et al., 2002) and the 1968 Mw6.6 Borrego Mountain earthquake triggered slip on the Superstition Hills fault (Nicholson et al., 1986).
+The northwest-trending Superstition Hills fault, a branch of the San Jacinto fault zone, subsequently ruptured in 1987 in a Mw 6.6 earthquake which was preceded a few hours by the Mw 6.2 Elmore Ranch earthquake on the conjugate northeast-trending Elmore Ranch fault (Hill et al., 1990).
+The southern Elsinore fault zone has not ruptured historically.
+The southern Coyote Mountains segment of the Elsinore fault zone is separated from the northern Laguna Salada fault zone, which ruptured in 1892, by a releasing step-over with several northeast-trending cross-faults (WGCEP, 2008)

+The rapid deformation rates and high earthquake hazard make the Imperial Valley transition zone between the Gulf of California and the San Andreas fault system an excellent target for UAVSAR observations (Figure 2B).
 The region was identified in 2007 as having a higher likelihood of earthquakes (Holliday et al., 2007) based on methods derived from pattern informatics forecasting methodology developed by Rundle and Tiampo (Rundle et al, 2002; Tiampo et al, 2002; Rundle et al, 2003).
 As a result observations were collected over the region to both better understand the crustal deformation in the region and to establish a baseline measurement in the event an earthquake were to occur there.

 Pattern Informatics and Forecasting